-This chapter discussed how to configure the S300.
+This chapter discusses how to configure the S300.
 It covers both the drop down menus as well as the configuration buttons.

-NOTE: When editing field lists (such as PID lists), you can often edit or delete the list entries by right clicking on them.
+NOTE: When editing field lists (such as Programs Selects list), you can often edit or delete the list entries by right clicking on them.